Bulgaria's surveillance laws violate European human rights code, court rules | DW | 11.01.2022

 New legislation must be compatible with the human rights convention.

-Although Bulgaria has already taken steps to amend its laws due to an earlier European court ruling, the measures would now need to be adapted to ensure that reigning in surveillance measures
+Although Bulgaria has already taken steps to amend its laws after an earlier European court ruling, the measures would now need to be adapted to ensure the reigning in of surveillance measures.

 This report was written in part with material from Reuters news agency.